andfaulkner/dev-environment-components/_docs_guides/definitions-general.md

         to the cache.
 *   Basically exists to prevent re-computation

+@### Mode of operation ###@
+*   algorithm that uses a block cipher to provide an information service such as confidentiality or authenticity
+    *   block cipher:  deterministic algorithm operating on fixed-length groups of bits, called blocks, with an unvarying transformation that is specified by a symmetric key
+*   Example: a block cipher encryption algorithm might take a 128-bit block of plaintext as input, & output a corresponding 128-bit block of ciphertext.

 @### Mutex ###@
 *	program object that allows multiple program threads to share the same resource, such as file access, but not simultaneously.
 When a program is started, a mutex is created with a unique name